afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Preprocessing_TORTOISE.rst

    * - *Output subdirectory made by TORTOISE's DR_BUDDI applied
        to the results of DIFF_PREP, combining the AP and PA sets.*

-It contains the following outputs of both DWI and anatomical data sets:
+It contains the following outputs of both DWI and anatomical data sets.
+Note that the volumes can be grouped into two sets by space, 1) ones that are in the "blip_up :math:`$b_0$`" space (which, for our purposes, are all early/intermediate files), and 2) ones that are in the final "structural" registration space (which are ones that we will use).
+Further note that some of the names are familiar, so doublecheck to make sure that you are using the correct volume in your scripts.

 .. list-table::
    :header-rows: 1